-Avoiding your supervising partners’ pet peeves is easy, as long as you conform to their idea of the perfect lawyer.
-Top partners from prestigious law firms at an October 2010 Women Lawyers Association of Los Angeles program, “Partners’ Pet Peeves”, described exactly what they are looking for in the ideal associate.
-Attributes they mentioned would apply to lawyers at all levels of seniority, not just associates, and are a roadmap to success.
+Avoiding your supervising partners’ pet peeves is easy as long as you conform to their idea of the perfect lawyer.
+What top partners from prestigious law firms say they are looking for in the ideal associate also applies to lawyers at all levels of seniority, and is a roadmap to success.
+This is what they say they want:

 Above and beyond

-According to those partners, the ideal lawyer consistently cares about every task.
-To demonstrate this quality, after clarifying exactly what your supervising lawyer and/or client expect of you, endeavor to deliver more.
-Treat each project as if it was your own problem, taking initiative and thinking ahead.
+The ideal lawyer consistently cares about every task.
+To demonstrate this quality, after clarifying exactly what your supervising lawyer and/or client expects of you, endeavor to deliver more.
+Treat each project as if it’s your own problem by taking the initiative and thinking ahead.
 Look at the big picture – overall themes and theories, not just the narrow task – while keeping the client’s goals in mind.
 Rather than merely warning against a particular action, find creative ways to achieve the client’s objectives.
 Give alternatives and note the consequences of various options.
 Ask questions, make suggestions, and think outside the box.
 At the same time, of course, you must be sensitive to deadlines and billing constraints.

 The consummate attorney is intellectually curious and communicates the attitude that law is fun and interesting.
 Be willing to consider all angles, and explore within and beyond your specific practice area.
 Demonstrate that you’re a team player, asking for opportunities to grow professionally, and treating each task with importance.
 Do your best to view criticism as an opportunity to learn.
 Acknowledge responsibility for and take immediate action to correct any shortcomings.
-Show you are committed and reliable,putting in the extra effort until the job’s done right.
+Show that you’re committed and dependable, putting in the extra effort until the job is done right.
 Portray a sense of urgency about your work even when (or, especially when) there’s a dearth of work to fill your quota of billable hours.

 Quality work always matters.
 Complete every task you undertake to the highest standards you can, given the increasing pressure to keep costs in line by working as efficiently as possible.
 Proofread everything, not just what goes out the door to clients or the court.
 Every “draft” should be as close to a finished product as possible, checked for grammar and typos before leaving your desk.
 You need to impress your colleagues, co-counsel, and opposing counsel, as well, so proof all emails and memos.
 Don’t rely on Spell-Check and beware of autocorrect on your handheld device, which can change your message in all kinds of unintended ways.
 Although not every assignment merits the scrutiny of a Supreme Court brief, your reputation and that of your firm follows each document forever.
 You never know where and when paths might cross in the future.